All Episodes

 He was on with Steve Croft last night, new book out called Flash Boys about computerized high-frequency stock trading.

-Croft says, so what what's the headline here?
+Croft says, so what's the headline here?

 How would you headline your book?

-Stock markets rigged.
+Stock market's rigged.

-The United States stock market, the most iconic market in global capitalism is rigged.
+The United States stock market, the most iconic market in global capitalism, is rigged.

 By whom?

-By a combination of the stock exchanges, the big Wall Street banks, and high frequency traders.
+By a combination of the stock exchanges, the big Wall Street banks, and high-frequency traders.

 Who are the victims?